SHiLLySiT/IronWriter/readme.md

 * `progress "Kill Martu"` Increases the number of ticks by 4.
 * `progress "Kill Martu" +1` Increases the number of ticks by 1.
 * `progress "Kill Martu" -2` Decreases the number of ticks by 2.
+* `progress "Kill Martu" 8` Sets the number of ticks to 8.
 * `progress "Kill Martu" complete` Removes the progress track called "Kill Jorge".

 ## Making Bonds